BTS Member Jin Slammed By Chef Ramsay, ‘Overcooked Eggs With Worms, No Thanks!’

 — 방탄소년단 (@BTS_twt) January 23, 2017

-The first message is from Suga, or, who Jin saved as a contact, “Big Hit Min Yoongi” — who asked, “Anyone want to have chicken?”
+The first message is from Suga, or who Jin saved as a contact, “Big Hit Min Yoongi” — who asked, “Anyone want to have chicken?”

-J-Hope was saved as, “Big Hit Jung Hoseok” and replied a few moments later, “Oh, chicken.
+J-Hope was saved as “Big Hit Jung Hoseok” and replied a few moments later, “Oh, chicken.
 I do.
 Where are you?”
 Suga hilariously responded, “I’m at the dorm… I already ordered it.
 Are you coming here to eat?”

 J-Hope then revealed that he was also inside the dorm.
-Jin jumped into the convo and said they needed to communicate better, as neither knew the other was home.
+Jin jumped into the convo and said they needed to communicate better as neither knew the other was home.

 Chef Ramsay has launched an online course of cooking lessons with Masterclass.
 An online college where experts and celebrities are the teachers.
 According to Eater, the global television star is also looking for amateur chefs to feature on the daytime cookery series for ITV called Culinary Genius.